 While dozens of colleges and universities use some version of DSP for writing placement, the University of Michigan has emerged as a national leader in DSP development and research.
 Connecting DSP to the classroom is a distinguishing feature of the Michigan model.

-Watch this video to learn how instructors have used the DSP essays in their classroom.
+Watch this video to learn more about the DSP at U-M.

 The pdf below contains all of the information contained in all of the DSP Instructor Resources pages that follow if you prefer to print a copy.